Best College & University Websites (2026) - Design That Works

 Want an engaging website?

 Your college’s website isn’t merely a virtual storefront; it’s a strategic platform that drives recruitment, retention, and fundraising.
-When designed effectively, it becomes a powerful engine for growth and engagement.
+As we move through 2026, the stakes are higher than ever:

 - 82% of prospective students say they watch videos on college websites, and 83% find those videos helpful in their decision-making process.